Karna98/GSoC-2020-Report/README.md

       - *Issue/s:*

-         Users were able to bypass Two Factor Authentication which is major security concern.
+         Users were able to bypass Two Factor Authentication, which is a security issue.

       - *Solution:*

-         This issue was solved by forcing user to verify 2FA during login or setup 2FA during registration.
+         Issue solved by forcing the user to verify 2FA during login or setup 2FA during registration.

       <center>